Remote desktop software: Overview

 Remote desktop sharing is accomplished through a common client/server model.
 The client, or VNC viewer, is installed on a local computer and then connects via a network to a server component, which is installed on the remote computer.
 In a typical VNC session, all keystrokes and mouse clicks are registered as if the client were actually performing tasks on the end-user machine.

 Remote desktops also have a major advantage for security development, companies are able to permit software engineers who may be dispersed geographically to operate and develop from a computer which can be held within the companies office or cloud environment.

 The target computer in a remote desktop scenario is still able to access all of its core functions.
 Many of these core functions, including the main clipboard, can be shared between the target computer and remote desktop client.

+Following the onset of COVID-19, the shift to remote-work environments has led many to work from home with devices without enterprise IT support.
+As a result, these workers were reliant on remote desktop software to collaborate and keep their systems available and secure.